Chicago Truck Accident Attorney

 Fault in a semi-truck accident isn’t always difficult to determine.
 The truck driver may be at fault, but so may the truck driver’s employer, the entity responsible for the truck’s maintenance, a manufacturer of a truck part, or even a municipality/government for improper road maintenance and road defects.
 An experienced truck accident lawyer can determine and establish fault a number of ways, such as accident reconstruction and expert witnesses.

-How to File a Lawsuit for a Truck Accident
+How Do I File a Lawsuit for a Truck Accident?